isonno/DownloadJSF/README.md

 ### Usage

-Simply running the scripts prompts for your JSFiddle.net login credentials, and downloads all of the fiddles on your account to a folder named `fiddles/` in the current directory.
+Simply running the script prompts for your JSFiddle.net login credentials, and downloads all of the fiddles on your account to a folder named `fiddles/` in the current directory.

 The script has the following command line arguments: